natalie-poulson/final_project/README.md

   * User's can select a point on a map to store the location of their trip
 * Create, edit, delete posts about trips
   * Upload photos or write about your trip after you get back
-* Search page allows users to view other user's trips to get ideas for their next adventure
+* Explore page allows users to view other user's trips to get ideas for their next adventure
 * Users can share trips and posts with friends and family on Facebook and Google+
 * Pretty URLs